Desktop Printers Market: GLOBAL OPPORTUNITY ANALYSIS AND INDUSTRY FORECAST 2020-2027

-Desktop Printers Market: GLOBAL OPPORTUNITY ANALYSIS AND INDUSTRY FORECAST 2020-20273 min read

-Global Desktop Printers Market is valued approximately USD XXX million in 2019 and is anticipated to grow with a healthy growth rate of more than XXX % over the forecast period 2020-2027.
-Desktop printers are pieces of hardware which include laser printers, Inkjet printers and Dot matrix printers which are installed in homes and business offices.
-The printer is a hardcopy peripheral which produces on paper human-readable representations of graphics or text.
-These desktop printers are generally small enough to fit in on a desk or table.
-The growing demand for from the corporate sector and government sector drives the market growth.
-Also, increasing sales of computer and other electronics such as Tablets, Smartphones and other peripherals drives the market growth.
-As per International Data Corporation (IDC) Brazil in 2018, PC sales increased by 7.5% as compared to 2017.
-With the sale of 5.75 million units the revenue generated also increased by 17% in the same year.
-Of these PC sales notebooks accounted for USD 2.63 billion while desktops represented USD 781 thousand of the total revenue generated.
-This increase in sales has led the electronics industry in Brazil to grow.
-Moreover, growing digitalization and use of these electronics for day to day work has increased the demand for printers.
-For instance: the trend of designing on tabloids has increased the propensity for desktop printers.
-Also, growing penetration of connected devices also supports the market growth.
-As according to Statista, 94.35 million units of hardcopy peripherals including printers were shipped across the globe during 2019.
-However, growing awareness and program towards less use of paper impedes the growth of the market over the forecast period of 2020-2027.
-Although, transformation of printers for use in 3D printing presents a lucrative opportunity for the market.
+Global Desktop Printers Market is valued approximately USD XXX billion in 2019 and is anticipated to grow with a healthy growth rate of more than XX % over the forecast period 2020-2027.
+A printer is a hardcopy peripheral which produces on paper human-readable representations of graphics or text..
+The growing digitalization and use of desktops and Tablets for day to day work has increased the demand for printers.
+The trend of designing on tabloids has further increased the propensity for easy generation of Hardcopies driving the market growth.
+Growing connected devices penetration also supports the market growth.
+As per Statista, in 2019 94.35 million units of hardcopy peripherals including printers were shipped across the globe.
+Further, the transformation of printers for use in 3D printing presents a lucrative opportunity for the market.
+However, growing awareness and programs towards less use of paper to save environment by use of digital media impedes the growth of the market

 The regional analysis of global Desktop Printers market is considered for the key regions such as Asia Pacific, North America, Europe, Latin America and Rest of the World.
-North America is the leading/significant region across the world in terms of market share owing to the early adoption of technology and well-established infrastructure.
+North America is the leading/significant region across the world in terms of market share owing to the high technology demands in the region.
 Whereas, Asia-Pacific is also anticipated to exhibit highest growth rate / CAGR over the forecast period 2020-2027.
-Factors such as increasing urbanization and digitalization would create lucrative growth prospects for the Desktop Printers market across Asia-Pacific region.
+Factors such as rising disposable income and growing dependency on computers would create lucrative growth prospects for the Desktop Printers market across Asia-Pacific region.

 Major market player included in this report are: